mrshenli/streamsx.documentation/docs/beamrunner/beamrunner-X-performance.md

 value of keys are determined by applications, the runner cannot easily detect or predict keys.
 If a `PCollection` contains fewer keys than the parallel width, some parallel channels will stay idle, wasting system resources.
-One special case is a `PCollection` using `Void` key.
+One special case is a `PCollection` using the `Void` key.
 In this situation, the runner can identify that there is only one global key and run the transform in a non-parallelized form.
 The following code snippet demonstrates an example.
-As the `AddKey` transform add the same `Void` key to all elements, the downstream `GBK` cannot run in parallel.
+As the `AddKey` transform adds the same `Void` key to all elements, the downstream `GBK` cannot run in parallel.
 If a user specifies a parallel width (greater than 1) for the entire pipeline, the runner may silently ignore the parallel width for the section of the pipeline